gorillio/github-action-cherry-pick/README.md

 #### `pr_labels`

-Labels to apply on the PR created.
+CSV Labels to apply on the PR created.
 Default: `autocreated`

 ## Example usage